Census Dots

 Native American/Other

-Of the 740 places in Kansas, Fort Riley is the 39th most populous.
+Fort Riley is ranked the 42nd most populous place in Kansas, out of 740 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Riley was ranked the 39th most populous place in the 2020 Census.

 Fort Riley's White Population